singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise4.md

 >**Note:** Microsoft Office applications might not be usable as MS Office 365 License is not provided to the AD user used in the lab.

+8. Close the Horizon Client.

+Click on the **Next** button from lower right corner of the guide to move on the next page.